thess/callattendant-wiki/Home.md

 # Using the virtual environment you use "pip" to install the software
 pip install callattendant

-# You must use "pip3" on the Pi if your not using a virtual environment
+# However, if your not using the virtual environment, you must use "pip3" on the Pi
 pip3 install callattendant
 ```